hannasage/react-bricks-uswds/README.md

 }
 ```

+The above CSS serves a single use, which means any custom styling overrides needed result in larger css files than we'd like.

 However, not every team is writing css, not every team needs custom styles, but _all_ teams require brevity.
 A component's main utility is providing clean interfaces for quickly configuring pieces of your UI without the need to worry about dom structure or styling, and that has _always_ been the most invaluable utility of componentized front-ends!
+A component library should always export a full component interface with the default implementation, as many design systems consider these implementations in a "suits most cases" kind of way.

-While _some_ standards exist inside rigid bounds, however, others can and should always be flexed when a [stress case](https://merlin.rebrovic.net/blog/edge-stress-cases/) is presented.
+Though _some_ standards exist inside rigid bounds, others can and should always be flexed when a [stress case](https://merlin.rebrovic.net/blog/edge-stress-cases/) is presented.

 #### Bricks